abhishekbalam-xyz/thoughts/_posts/2018-03-04-fear-of-wrong-vs-appreciation-of-goodness.md

 This is the age of the social media where it is all pervasive, with most of the social interactions moving to the internet.

-Social media was invented to be a common platform for sharing ideas, thoughts and experiences between people , not limited by how apart physically they are.
+Social media was invented to be a common platform for sharing ideas, thoughts and experiences between people , not limited by how physically apart they are.
 While this is very convenient and has a lot of use, its nature has evolved over the years...

 Something which was supposed to be an extention of one's social life , is now playing the role of society itself.
 And its very efficient at that.
-The circles are bigger, each person has a wider geographical reach and all the interactions are persistent, as data stored in server farms.
+The circles are bigger, communication is instantaneous, each person has a wider geographical reach and all the interactions are persistent, as data stored in server farms.

 ## Roles played by Society